SvenKoos/Smart-Watchy/README.md

 In most of the cases this is not sufficient to fulfill the requirements for Extended Unlock (constant connection via BLE, active GATT service).
 Working with WiFi and BLE in parallel and constant way (for BLE) on ESP32 creates several issues with acceptable powermanagement.

+Further development of the trusted device feature will be done on LilyGo.

 ## Hints
 Location discovery: If mobile device is in roaming zone, IP address is still received from home mobile service provider, which results in home weather report on watch face.